AI retrieval often fails before retrieval starts. The problem sits in the files.

 - whether humans can verify the source quickly

 This is the moment to measure what changed: search time, source-check success, answer usefulness, and where the system still fails.
-The UNICEF Zambia case study is a useful proof point here because structure-first preparation made later querying and reporting materially faster.
-From there, the next layer is not more uploads.
-It is better judgement about what the prepared evidence now allows the team to do, which is the same move described in Insight Generation: Turning Raw Information into Decision-Ready Insight.
+The UNICEF Zambia case study is a useful proof point here.
+Structure-first preparation made later querying and reporting materially faster.

 Common preparation mistakes that weaken retrieval later